 How to Make Dark Chocolate Bark

-10 oz. chopped 70% dark Chocolate
+- 10 ounces chopped 70% dark Chocolate

-¼ cup dried cranberries
+- ¼ cup dried cranberries

-¼ cup finely chopped raw, shelled pistachios
+- ¼ cup finely chopped raw, shelled pistachios

-1 oz. white chocolate
+- 1 ounce white chocolate

-Line a baking sheet with parchment paper and set aside.
+- Line a baking sheet with parchment paper and set aside.

-Melt dark chocolate in a double boiler or in a glass/metal bowl set over simmering water.
+- Melt dark chocolate in a double boiler or in a glass/metal bowl set over simmering water.
 Stir often until completely melted.

-Spread the chocolate into a rectangle on the parchment lined pan.
+- Spread the chocolate into a rectangle on the parchment lined pan.
 Sprinkle with cranberries and pistachios, and allow to set (refrigerating will speed up the setting time).

-Once set, melt white chocolate, spoon into sandwich bag, cutting a tiny tip out of the corner so the bag can be used like a pasty bag.
+- Once set, melt white chocolate, spoon into sandwich bag, cutting a tiny tip out of the corner so the bag can be used like a pasty bag.
 Pipe white chocolate over the chocolate bark.
 Allow to set.

-Break or cut into 16 pieces.
+- Break or cut into 16 pieces.
 Enjoy!